bmezaris/TextToVideoRetrieval-TtimesV/README.md

 Alternatively, some pre-calculated visual features for the MSRT-VTT, TGIF and tv2016train datasets (beware: these are different features from the above-described that we used!) can be downloaded from ["Ad-hoc Video Search GitHub repository"](https://github.com/li-xirong/avs).

 ### Data format
-The features extracted as described above must be stored as a txt file of the following format (all features for all videos stored in a single txt):
+The features extracted as described above must be stored as a txt file of the following format (all features for all videos stored in a single txt; a separate txt file for each of the overall training, validation, evaluation datasets)):

 ```
 <ShotID_1_frameID_01> <feat_1> <feat_2> ... <feat_N>